szeweq/mc-repack/README.md

 More options are provided by typing `mc-repack --help` in a shell/terminal.

+## Library
+MC-Repack can be also purposed for creating your own version of a repacking tool.
+See [Rust Docs](https://docs.rs/mc-repack/latest/mc_repack/) for more technical details.

 ## Why?
 MC-Repack is meant to show how many Minecraft mods and resource packs come with unoptimized files (and I don't mean just pretty-printed JSON files).
 You will be surprised that in some cases a PNG file's metadata added by Photoshop is much larger than its content.